jbfuzier/Synology/Hubic/README.md

 ## How to use this script ?
 * Copy config_sample.py to config.py and edit it according to your needs
 * You will need to register an app on hubic on your account in order to access the API from your NAS (more details here : https://api.hubic.com/sandbox/).
+You will need to provide a redirect url when registering your app, to use with this script you must use  "https://example.com/" as your redirect url.
 Once you have created your app you will get an app id and secret that need to be set up in the config file.

 ### To run scripts from synology task scheduler